 What is the Subsequent Injuries Benefits Trust Fund?

-Per the DIR, “[t]he Subsequent Injuries Benefits Trust Fund (SIBTF) is a source of additional compensation to injured workers who already had a disability or impairment at the time of injury.
+Per the Department of Industrial Relations, “[t]he Subsequent Injuries Benefits Trust Fund (SIBTF) is a source of additional compensation to injured workers who already had a disability or impairment at the time of injury.
 For benefits to be paid from the SIBTF, the combined effect of the injury and the previous disability or impairment must result in a permanent disability of at least 70 percent.
 The fund enables employers to hire disabled workers without fear of being held liable for the effects of previous disabilities or impairments.”
+In sum, ratings of an Injured Worker’s overall disability, regardless of it being industrial, must be 70 percent or more to qualify.

 How Does One Qualify for Subsequent Injuries Benefits?